Menditect/documentation/docs/refguide/test-suite.md

 - Click Select and proceed to copy the Test Suite in the same Test Configuration, or expand the list of other Test Configuration and select one there.
 - Give the copy a name and choose "Save".

-### Export a Test Suite to Word
-- Navigate to the Test design page in MTA and select the Test Configuration where you want to export a Test Suite to Word.
-- Click <i class="fas fa-file-word"></i> on the Test Suite you want to export to Word.

 ### Delete a Test Suite
 - Navigate to the Test design page in MTA and select the Test Configuration where you want to delete a Test Suite.
 - Click <i class="fas fa-trash-alt"></i> on the Test Suite you want to delete.